Ibabalola/node-js-testing-and-quality/README.md

 - Converted HTML into Jade / Pug templates using http://html2jade.org/

 The front end should be mostly unchanged from the original.

+## Course

+- ECMAScript 6 (ES6)
+  Switching to ES6 in Node.js with Ryan Lewis

+- Express.js Framework
+  Building a Website with Node.js and Express.js with Ray Villalobos